 Databases: An online collection of information, usually journal articles or other subject information.
 You can use databases to search for journal articles suitable for your research.
 Some have the complete full-text articles, but others only give a brief summary.

 Deadline: The last date you can submit an assignment.
-If you are unable to meet a deadline you may be able to get an extension through a late submission request or a exceptional extenuating circumstance request.
+If you are unable to meet a deadline you may be able to get an extension through a Request for Additional Consideration (RAC.

 Dean: A University Dean is the head of a faculty or administrative division, for example ‘Dean for the College of Health, Psychology and Social Care’.

 Derby English Language Centre: The University’s English Language Centre support international students with drop-in sessions and academic writing.
 These sessions are open to international students or students whose first language is not English.
-These workshops are in addition to Develop@Derby workshops.
+You can find out more about the Derby English Language Centre from our Writing at University guide.

 Dissertation: A dissertation, sometimes referred to as an independent study, is a long piece of academic writing, split into sections or chapters, which demonstrates detailed research in your subject area.
 This type of assessment is usually assigned in your final year of study.